wavebench/wavebench/README.md

 # Checkpoints of baseline models

-We provide checkpoints of baseline U-Nets and FNOs [here](https://drive.google.com/drive/folders/15d-fdKlJISFFenlr-rAo8LWbAwd43bCV?usp=share_link).
-These checkpoints can be used to reproduce the results in our paper.
+We provide checkpoints of baseline U-Nets and FNOs [here](https://drive.google.com/drive/folders/11xLtRWP3q31ki_r4vsV09yM84BPffcJU?usp=sharing).
+These checkpoints can be used to reproduce the results in our paper (preprint in preparation).
 The checkpoints are in the `.ckpt` format and can be loaded with PyTorch Lightning's `load_from_checkpoint` function.

 ```python
 from wavebench.nn.pl_model_wrapper import LitModel